klaudiosinani/prioqueue/readme.md

 - Return Type: `Item | undefined`

-Determines whether the queue includes a item with a certain `value`, returning the targeted item or `undefined` as appropriate.
+Determines whether the queue includes an item with a certain `value`, returning the targeted item or `undefined` as appropriate.

 ##### **`value`**